Soil health: Measurement

 On the basis of the above, soil health will be measured in terms of individual ecosystem services provided relative to the benchmark.
 Specific benchmarks used to evaluate soil health include CO2 release, humus levels, microbial activity, and available calcium.

 Soil health testing is spreading in the United States, Australia and South Africa.

 Cornell University, a land-grant college in NY State, has had a Soil Health Test since 2006.
 Woods End Laboratories, a private soil lab founded in Maine in 1975, has offered a soil quality package since 1985.
-Bost these services combine test for physical (aggregate stability) chemical (mineral balance) and biology (CO2 respiration) which today are considered hallmarks of soil health testing.
+Both these services combine physical (aggregate stability), chemical (mineral balance), and biological (CO2 respiration) analyses, which today are considered hallmarks of soil health testing.
 The approach of other soil labs also entering the soil health field is to add into common chemical nutrient testing a biological set of factors not normally included in routine soil testing.
 The best example is adding biological soil respiration ("CO2-Burst") as a test procedure; this has already been adapted to modern commercial labs in the period since 2006.

-There is however resistance among soil testing labs and university scientists to add new biological tests, primarily since interpretation of soil fertility is based on models from "crop response" studies which match yield to test levels of specific chemical nutrients, and no similar models for interpretation appear to exist for soil health tests.
+There is however resistance among soil testing labs and university scientists to add new biological tests, primarily because the established metric of soil fertility is largely based on models constructed from "crop response" studies, which match crop yield to specific chemical nutrient concentrations, and no similar models appear to exist for soil health tests.
 Critics of novel soil health tests argue that they may be insensitive to management changes.

 Soil test methods have evolved slowly over the past 40 years.
 However, in this same time USA soils have also lost up to 75% of their carbon (humus), causing biological fertility and ecosystem functioning to decline; how much is debatable.
 Many critics of the conventional system say the loss of soil quality is sufficient evidence that the old soil testing models have failed us, and need to be replaced with new approaches.
 These older models have stressed "maximum yield" and " yield calibration" to such an extent that related factors have been overlooked.
 Thus, surface and groundwater pollution with excess nutrients (nitrates and phosphates) has grown enormously, and early 2000s measures were reported (in the United States) to be the worst it has been since the 1970s, before the advent of environmental consciousness.